Would you wear a sari to the opera? Or a djellabah to the market?

 From a Western perspective it is also tempting to look at these items of clothing as signs of oppression, of keeping women in their place.
 But things aren’t that simple.
 Some of my Muslim friends wear headscarves yet are the most liberated and visible women in their professions.
 Others who dress like Westerners might rush home at midday to cook hubby lunch.
 It’s not about the headscarf, or even about the clothes.

 Finally there’s the issue of racism.
 Some cultures view foreigners wearing local dress as ‘cultural appropriation’ – almost a form of cultural theft or racism, at least in some circumstances.
 An interesting piece that sets out some of the interesting points on this debate can be found here.

 Mostly though, dressing like a local means trying to blend in.

 Is that good advice?

 Sometimes it is.
 Not only do thieves systematically target foreigners in tourist areas but women who look ‘foreign’ and call attention to themselves may attract more harassment from men who see them as ‘easy Westerners.’
 This latter reason is, by the way, unfair, inexcusable and makes me cringe, but it is the reality.

 There’s also a common belief – also sometimes true – that you’ll get better treatment as a local, or at least if you try to look like one.
 Again, this shouldn’t be.
 But expats tend to get better treatment than tourists because they are seen as living there and as being part of the community.
 Not only is there a bonding aspect, but an expat might mean ‘return business’ whereas a tourist will leave and never return.

-I hadn't even given this issue much thought until Fran Moreno-Randle, a reader of Women on the Road News (my monthly women’s travel ezine – please subscribe here if you haven’t yet!), raised it with me recently.
+I hadn’t even given this issue much thought until Fran Moreno-Randle, a reader of Women on the Road News (my weekly women’s travel newsletter), raised it with me recently.